bhanukandregula/springboot-angular-ecommerce-project/ecommerce-release01/03-frontend/angular-ecommerce/README.md

 3. RouterOutlet:  Acts as a placeholder.
 Renders the desired component based on route
 4. RouterLink: Link to specific routes in your application
 5. Activated Route: The current active Route that loaded the component.
 Useful for accessing route parameters.

+#### Challenges to solve.
+1. Images are not rendering when we navigate from side caregory panel - Books and Coffee Mugs
+2. Unable to click on the image to route to Product Details Component